zero-air/docs/README.md

 # Approach

 Ok, you are warned - the approach below is an outrageous overkill.
-After reviewing some other projects in this space - I have identified my primarily inspiration: [YouTube: Your home's air could be making you sick.
+After reviewing some other projects in this space - I have identified my primary inspiration: [YouTube: Your home's air could be making you sick.
 Fight back!](https://www.youtube.com/watch?v=Cmr5VNALRAg).
 As you can see from that video, building an air quality monitor can be much cheaper, simpler and faster than what I am going to do here.
 Some additional inspirational videos:

 - [DIY Air Quality Monitor - PM2.5, CO2, VOC, Ozone, Temp & Hum Arduino Meter](https://www.youtube.com/watch?v=esY_OtDLv7g&t=9s)
 - [Raspberry pi based indoor air quality environmental monitor](https://www.youtube.com/watch?v=nV4-rTF3aOk)